 These brushes are a PITA.
 They cause friction, wear away, and make sparks.
 But it’s 19th Century technology and the best we had for a long time.

-A brush-less DC motor uses electronics to switch the polarity in the electromagnet.
+A brushless DC motor uses electronics to switch the polarity in the electromagnet.
 It uses a sensor on the spinning bit to work out which electromagnets need current and when.
 This can be done with analogue or digital electronics according to taste.
 Hence someone decided to call it “digital” after a while, because digital was “cool”.
 However, a digital motor has many advantages – not least of which is getting rid of the hated brushes and the need to replace them periodically.
-If you have smart electronics the motor can be more efficient by applying exactly the right current for requirements, to more electromagnets.
-It’s similar in a way to electronic fuel injection motor vehicles (if you’re old enough to remember carburettors) – there’s a chance to put in the right power at the right time, saving energy and improving performance.
+If you have smart electronics the motor can be more efficient by applying exactly the right current for requirements, and to more electromagnets that would be practical otherwise.
+It’s similar in a way to electronic fuel injection in vehicle engines (if you’re old enough to remember carburettors) – if designed well they can put in exactly the right power at the right time, saving energy and improving performance.